Magomogo/couchdb-logger-service/README.md

 Webinterface is located at http://127.0.0.1:5984/logger-application/_design/main/_rewrite/

 To record an event just POST it to http://127.0.0.1:5984/logger-application/_design/main/_rewrite/new as JSON.
 Note that "message" and "channel" are mandatory values.
+Each event will be marked with current timestamp.